V3ronzo/CAPSTONE/ReadMe.md

 I DON'T WANT IT TO BE A BOOKING APP JUST A COMMUNITY OF FELLOW TRAVERLERS TO TALK AND SWAP STORIES . and the user can created a checklist/tasklist/itenarary for themselves.

+The reviews section can just be read like social media posts and/or users can search for specific locations /events by using "#".
+The hashtag is also how users will start their reviews.

 **************

 Issues connecting back and front end... troubleshooting